-A corporation is not subject to the estimated tax payment requirements the first year it is required to file a return in Utah if the corporation makes a payment on or before the due date, without the automatic extension, equal to or greater than the minimum tax.
+A corporation does not need to make quarterly estimated tax payments the first year it files in Utah if it pays the minimum tax on or before the due date, without the extension.

-Quarterly estimated tax payments are due (in four payments) on the 15th day of the 4th, 6th, 9th and 12th months of the corporation's taxable year.
+Quarterly estimated payments are due on the 15th day of the 4th, 6th, 9th and 12th months of the corporation's taxable year, unless federal action changes the federal quarterly due dates.
 Corporations may elect to make the quarterly estimated tax payments equal to 100 percent of the prior year's tax in four equal payments, or 90 percent of the current year's tax based on the percentages below.
-As defined in UC §59-7-504(2), the applicable percentage of the required payment for annualized income installments, for adjusted seasonal installments, and for estimated tax payments based on the current year tax liability, is the following:
+As defined in UC §59-7-504(2), the applicable percentage of the required payment for annualized income installments, for adjusted seasonal installments, and for estimated tax payments based on the current year tax liability: